-Full TitleA Phase 1, Open-Label, Dose-Escalation, Safety, Tolerability, and Preliminary Efficacy Study of MCLA-145 in Participants with Select Advanced or Metastatic Solid Tumors
+Full TitleA Phase 1, Open-Label, Dose-Escalation, Safety, Tolerability, and Preliminary Efficacy Study of MCLA-145 in Participants with Advanced or Metastatic Malignancies

 The purpose of this study is to find the highest dose of the investigational drug MCLA-145 that can be given safely in patients with advanced and metastatic solid tumors that persist despite prior treatment.
 MCLA-145 is a bispecific antibody that can attach to two different proteins on the surface of cancer cells and on the surface of immune cells (such as T cells).

 Researchers designed MCLA-145 to attach only to cancer cells and to T cells.
 T cells help the body identify and attack cancer cells.
 MCLA-145 may increase the immune system’s ability to fight cancer by activating cells in the immune system to target and kill cancer cells while limiting damage to normal cells.
 It is given intravenously (by vein).